Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 You can find updated contact information for booking bus tickets to Mirador de Trevelez here.

 The park bus takes about 45 minutes from Capileira to Mirador de Trevelez where it will pick you up exactly 6 hours after drop off.
+There is a live guide on the bus that gives information about Sierra Nevada and the protected area during the bus ride.

 The top of Pico Mulhacen